Sagicor launches eLife platform for Cayman customers

 |

-Sagicor Life Insurance in the Cayman Islands this week introduced its electronisc online eLife insurance platform to better serve customers in that country.
+Sagicor Life Insurance in the Cayman Islands this week introduced its electronic online eLife insurance platform to better serve customers in that country.

 The company said the platform, which is the first of its kind to be launched in Cayman, will allow clients to easily access a wide range of services including; requesting quotes, choosing coverages and make payments online and at their own convenience.